JoakimOL/Ttm4135-compendium/src/10-digital-sig.md

 1. verify that $g^m \equiv y^r r^s (\mod p)$

+RSA signature generation is fast, which is why it sees much use.

 ## Digital signature algorithm (DSA)
 Based on the Elgamal signature scheme, but with simpler calculations and shorter signatures.
 This is